-In other instances, LTD claims have been terminated after the insurance company conducts video surveillance or sends the disability claimant for a Functional Capacity Evaluation (“FCE”).
-The FCE is usually conducted by a physical therapist, and such therapists almost always conclude that the claimant is not putting forth a good effort and that the claimant can work full time.
+In other instances, LTD claims are cut off after the insurer conducts video surveillance or sends the disability claimant for a Functional Capacity Evaluation (“FCE”).
+The medical professional conducting the evaluation almost always concludes that the claimant is not putting forth a good effort and can work full time.

-Receiving a denial letter on your claim for long-term disability (“LTD”) can be a gut-wrenching, frightening, and frustrating experience.
-But now you must gather your bearings and fight the wrongful denial of your benefits.
+Regardless of when it happens, receiving a denial letter for your long term disability claim is a gut-wrenching, frightening, and frustrating experience.
+But do not give up – now is the time to fight back against the wrongful denial of your claim.

 An Internal Appeal May Be Required Before You Sue